k1kolev/info/features/ui-ux-features/navigators.md

 Funneling so much info to your company, however, brings many challenges in terms of storing and handling all the data.

+Customers come with their orders, deliveries, and invoices, products must be organized by their specifications and prices, financial transactions happen in a split second, projects and tasks grow fast.

+In order to avoid getting your teams quickly overwhelmed,

+can benefit from digital tools that are

 Using the proper business tools enables you to easily overcome those challenges and quickly access the right information for your needs.

 ## Easily navigate through well-structured information